 Professional Organizations; Sites of Interest

-The Health Information Systems (HIS) program maintains close ties with professional organizations representing healthcare documentation career fields.
+The Health Information Technology (HIT) program maintains close ties with professional organizations representing healthcare documentation career fields.

 Additional career and related information for Health Information Technology and Coding career fields may be obtained at the following sites.